Turkey Wealth Fund: Governance

 TWF was established under Law No. 6741, which provides its legal foundation and sets out its management framework.
 Unlike traditional state budgetary institutions, the fund is organized as a joint-stock company under private law.
 This arrangement allows greater operational flexibility while also creating a distinct regulatory environment.

 The governance framework of the fund includes several oversight mechanisms.
 Its accounts are subject to independent external audits, and expert committees provide further evaluation.
 In addition, the fund is required to report to national authorities.
 While these measures provide a degree of accountability, commentators have noted that the fund operates with less transparency than some other public institutions and remains partly removed from routine public oversight.
 On the international level, TWF has stated its alignment with the Santiago Principles of the International Forum of Sovereign Wealth Funds.

-With estimated assets of more than US $300 billion, the Turkey Wealth Fund is ranked among the world’s largest sovereign wealth funds.
-Unlike many resource-backed sovereign wealth funds, such as Norway’s Government Pension Fund and the Abu Dhabi Investment Authority, the Turkey Wealth Fund is primarily capitalized through the transfer of state-owned enterprises and financing operations.
+With estimated assets of more than US$300 billion, the Türkiye Wealth Fund is ranked among the world's largest sovereign wealth funds.
+Unlike many resource-backed sovereign wealth funds, such as Norway's Government Pension Fund and the Abu Dhabi Investment Authority, the Türkiye Wealth Fund is primarily capitalized through the transfer of state-owned enterprises and financing operations.
 While it owns companies active in petroleum, liquefied natural gas, and mining, it does not receive direct transfers of natural resource revenues.
 This structure has led to discussion of whether it should be regarded as a state investment holding company as well as a sovereign wealth fund.

-TWF’s model places it alongside other large non-resource-backed funds such as Temasek Holdings in Singapore, Khazanah Nasional in Malaysia, and the Indonesia Investment Authority (INA), which manage national assets and state-owned enterprises rather than natural resource surpluses.
+TWF's model places it alongside other large non-resource-backed funds such as Temasek Holdings in Singapore, Khazanah Nasional in Malaysia, and the Indonesia Investment Authority (INA), which manage national assets and state-owned enterprises rather than natural resource surpluses.